-City’s only ever-present that season, Kasper’s outstanding and consistent performances were recognised by the national side on 6 February, 2013, as he made full debut for Denmark in a friendly match against Macedonia, before being named in the PFA Championship Team of the Season.
+City’s only ever-present that season, Schmeichel's outstanding performances were recognised by the national side on 6 February, 2013, as he made full debut for Denmark in a friendly match against Macedonia, before being named in the PFA Championship Team of the Season.

 In 2013/14, Kasper’s consistent performances saw him again named in the PFA Championship Team of the Season as an ever-present, resulting in a number of clubs seeking his signature in the summer.